• Menu

 St Cajetan Catholic Church in the Auraria neighborhood.
 Photo: Drorzm

-In the 1920’s, the neighborhood had almost fully transitioned from its Central Eastern European roots to a community mainly comprised of residents from Mexico, northern New Mexico, and southern Colorado.
-Built in 1926 at the corner of Lawrence and Ninth, the St. Cajetan’s Catholic Church became the social, spiritual, and cultural center for Auraria’s burgeoning Spanish-speaking community, a position it would hold in the neighborhood for decades.
+In the 1920s, the neighborhood had almost fully transitioned from its Central Eastern European roots to a community mainly comprised of residents from Mexico, northern New Mexico, and southern Colorado.
+It was built in 1926 at the corner of Lawrence and Ninth Street.

 From Neighborhood to College Campus